dchilds05/m1-d06-class/book-dom_manipulation.md

 After this lesson, you should be able to:

-- Create, change and delete the DOM elements
+- Create, change and delete the DOM elem ents
 - Create, change and delete the content of the DOM elements
 - Create, change and delete the attributes of the DOM elements
 - Create and assign events to the DOM elements